zuygui/blog/content/posts/flowupdater-json-creator.md

 Due to my heavy workload with my integration into the development team of the [WEB Aide Jeune](https://aidejeune.fr) association, I have less time to continue making progress on the project.
 This does not mean that I'm abandoning it; I'm simply moving forward at a slower pace.
 I sincerely thank [Bricklou](https://github.com/Bricklou) for helping me maintain the project.
 We are actively working on creating new features.

+# Credits

+I wanna thank [Bricklou](https://github.com/bricklou) for maintening the project with me.
+I also wanna thank [FlowArg](https://github.com/FlowArg) for creating the original project.
+Finally, I wanna thank [Asthowen](https://github.com/Asthowen) for helping me with Github CI.

 # Conclusion

 Thank you for reading this article on my blog.
 I hope you enjoyed it.
-Please feel free to leave a comment and give the GitHub repository of this blog a star :star:.
+Please feel free to leave a comment and give the GitHub repository of this blog a star ⭐.